Skip navigation

 How should this medicine be used?

 Citalopram comes as a tablet and a solution (liquid) to take by mouth.
-It is usually taken once a day with or without food.
+It is usually taken once a day, in the morning or in the evening, with or without food.
 Take citalopram at around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take citalopram exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Your doctor may start you on a low dose of citalopram and gradually increase your dose, not more often than once a week.